cis-famu/design-project-mmw-n/milestone-4.md

  - Through the project design process, I gained valuable insights into project management, growing to understand the importance of effective communication and teamwork.
 While successfully completing tasks, I realized the significance of dedicating more time to brainstorming sessions for innovative ideas.
 In the future, I aim to prioritize early collaboration and establish structured meeting schedules to enhance project outcomes and management positions.

 2. **Keisha Moreau**
  -  During this project, I learned invaluable lessons about project management.
 I gained hands-on experience in gathering requirements effectively and creating comprehensive project plans using tools like Gantt charts and work breakdown structures.
 Additionally, I discovered the importance of collaboration and communication between team members in ensuring project success.

+3. **Kameron Norwood**
+-   What I learned from this project is that it takes commitment.
+Throughout the process, every step towards completion has to be done right.
+If a section falls apart, then the entire project is affected.
+What I would do differently in the future is communicate a little bit more with my group members.